The Scope of Educational Administration

 Function 1: Planning

-An activity which leads to future course of action.
+Planning is the activity of deciding a future course of action.

 Planning is covered in detail in an earlier chapter.
-In EA terms, planning ensures:
+In EA terms, planning ensures four things:

 A school without planning suffers from all four problems: unclear goals, wasted resources, duplicated and missing work, chaotic execution.